geotrev/undernet/docs/dropdowns.md

 ## Alignment

-Although a dropdown will align to the left by default, you can let it align from the right using `is-aligned-right` on `.dropdown-menu`.
+Dropdowns align to the left of their respective button by default, but you can let it align from the right using `is-aligned-right` on the dropdown menu.

 <div data-dropdown="dropdown5" class="dropdown">
   <button id="dropdown-button5" data-parent="dropdown5" data-target="new-dropdown5">Open Dropdown</button>